dwyl/book/README.md

 ## Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/dwyl/esta/issues)

 We hope this will be a (*highly*) ***collaborative*** effort!
-(We don't believe in "*lone wolf*" or "*basement genius*" approach to building things... we prefer the many minds/eyes/ideas Open Source culture!)
+(We don't believe in the "*lone wolf*" or "*basement genius*" approach to building things... we prefer the many minds/eyes/ideas of Open Source culture!)

 > "_It is **amazing** what you can **accomplish** if you **do not care who gets** the **credit**_" ~ Harry Truman